 What is MammaPrint?

 Agendia’s MammaPrint is a test which determines how aggressive a breast cancer tumour is.
-The MammaPrint result will enable your surgical or medical oncologist to determine what would be the best kind of treatment for you following your operation.
+The MammaPrint result should help your surgical or medical oncologist to determine what the best treatment is for you if you have a new diagnosis of breast cancer.

 How does MammaPrint work?

-MammaPrint measures the mRNA level of 1900 different genes, whereby the expression of 70 specific genes is measured six times, in order to examine them in greater detail.
+MammaPrint measures the mRNA expression of 70 specific genes.
+This is measured six times, in order to examine them in greater detail.
 The result of a MammaPrint is very clear: there is either a low risk of metastasis (‘good prognosis’) or a high risk of metastasis (‘bad prognosis’).